How to Clean Quartz in an Effective, Gentle Way

 Quartz may sound like it’s a natural mineral – and it is.
-However, the engineered quartz that you see in modern kitchens and bathrooms comes from a man-made, manufactured process.
+Yet the engineered quartz that you see in modern kitchens and bathrooms comes from a man-made, manufactured process.
 It’s formed of a buffet of ‘ingredients,’ different pieces which include resin and more than 90 percent crushed natural stone We tend to connote man-made materials with strength.
 Indestructibility, even.
 However, with engineered quartz, that may not necessarily be the case.
 Just because this engineered stone seems like it’s indestructible doesn’t mean that it’ll also stand up to overly harsh cleaning procedures.
-When your quartz surfaces present problems, you need to deal with them safely and strategically — otherwise, you could find yourself making your issues much worse.
-With some simple maintenance tips, you’ll be able to keep your quartz gleaming and glossy without etching the surface or rendering stains permanent.
-Here are the tips and tricks for keeping your quartz counters looking like new.

 Simple, Safe and Effective Quartz Maintenance Tips

-What Not to Do:
+What Not to Do When Cleaning Quartz

-Common household cleaners Your average household cleaner will contain harsh chemicals that won’t work with the binding agents that hold quartz together.
+Your average household cleaner will contain harsh chemicals that won’t work with the binding agents that hold quartz together.
 It may be tempting to use dish soap or other readily available detergents to clean your counters, but over time that will reduce the integrity of your quartz surfaces.
 Because quartz is comprised of more than 90 percent crushed natural stone, it has the same reactions to harsh chemicals as granite and other natural stone.

 Sharp metals and scouring pads will nick and dull your quartz surfaces.
 Refrain from using any tools that will cause physical damage to your stone — instead, buff gently using a soft cloth or safe-on-stone scrub sponge, and you’ll see better results.